Fostering Information

 Fostering does have many responsibilities.
 Here is a basic run down:

-- Filling out the AFG Foster Profile form: The profile link will be sent this via email and should be filled out within the first 2 weeks.
+• Filling out the AFG Foster Profile form: The profile link will be sent this via email and should be filled out after about 1-2 weeks.
 The profile should include the basics about the hound and should also include a small biography of the hound that will be displayed on the website.

 What does AFG provide foster families?